 Most of the rest of us first encountered Healey with the release of his debut album, 1988’s “See The Light.”
 Produced by the legendary Jimmy Iovine, and containing both Healey originals and some dazzling covers of blues chestnuts – ZZ Top’s ‘Blue Jean Blues’ and possibly the greatest blues instrumental ever, Freddie King’s ‘Hideaway,’ among them – the record manifestly exhibited Healey’s breathtaking guitar virtuosity as well as his rich, soulful baritone voice.
 Frankly, it was both stunning and flawless, and I played it endlessly.
 For the next two decades he put out numerous other exceptional albums, enjoyed mainstream success in the MTV-era with popular hits like ‘Angel Eyes,’ ‘Confidence Man,’ ‘How Long Can A Man Be Strong,’ and ‘I Think I Love You Too Much’ (a collaboration with Mark Knopfler),¹ and even took an impressive turn at the Double Deuce in the celebrated Patrick Swayze B-movie “Road House.”

 My path didn’t cross with him in person, however, until 2004 at B.B.
-King’s music club in New York City’s Times Square.² With first-come, first-served “cabaret” seating, I arrived extra early – all of my wife, son and father in tow – and we were seated at the center-most table at the very foot of the stage.
+King’s music club in New York City’s Times Square.² With first-come, first-served “cabaret” seating, I arrived extra early – all of my wife, son and father in tow – and we were seated at the center-most table, first row, at the very foot of the stage.
 Healey’s chair would be no more than three feet away, directly in front of me.
 I must say it was kind of an odd experience seeing someone from that close who couldn’t see me back.
 It felt, at times, almost voyeuristic.
-But again, focusing on that would be entirely misplaced; his playing was simply spellbinding, so spontaneous as to become emotional to experience.
-Jeff Healey was given a blessing, and I felt blessed to have witnessed it.
+But again, focusing on that would be entirely misplaced.
+His playing, judged completely on its own, was simply spellbinding, so vibrant and extemporaneous as to become almost emotional to encounter.
+Though cursed without sight, Jeff Healey was given a blessing, and I, in turn, felt blessed to have witnessed it.
 The featured clip below should give you an idea of what I mean.
-It’s Healey, along with guests Dr. John on keyboards and the insane rhythm section of Marcus Miller and Omar Hakim on bass and drums (and that’s David Sanborn introducing him), tearing up the stage of the short-lived NBC show “Night Music” while playing the title track to his aforementioned first album.
+Following an introduction by sax maestro David Sanborn, it’s Healey, along with guests Dr. John on keyboards and the insane rhythm section of Marcus Miller and Omar Hakim on bass and drums, tearing up the stage of the short-lived NBC show “Night Music” while playing the title track to his aforementioned first album.
 It’s actually kind of hard to explain; I really hope you’ll watch it.
 One thing it would seem to ably prove, though, is that you don’t need to be able to see in order to See The Light.

 ¹Healey’s definitive cover of ‘While My Guitar Gently Weeps’ from his 1990 follow-up “Hell To Pay” also featured the tune’s writer, George Harrison, on backing guitar and vocals.